mrkkrp/char-menu/README.md

 Another approach is to use `abbrev-mode`.
 I don't like that mode because you need to keep it enabled and chances are that even if you normally don't need the word “alpha”, it does not mean that you want always replace it with “α”.
 I like to be able to explicitly control when I need “alpha” and when I want “α”.

-Inserting character by its name is done with `insert-char` command, but it cannot be used on daily basis because even with auto-completion it takes too long.
-We usually don't want all characters available, but some subset of them that is highly useful.
+Inserting a character by its name is done with `insert-char` command, but it cannot be used very often because even with auto-completion it takes too long to type name of a character.
+We also usually don't want all characters available, but some subset of them that is useful.

 ## Installation